Carex albula

 Endemic distribution:

-South Island in a narrow area from the Mackenzie Basin, Waitaki and Central Otago.
+Endemic to the South Island from the Mackenzie Basin through Waitaki to Central Otago.

 Flowering: